 - Complete and current RN license information must be provided

 Your online application will require you to attest that you've completed this requirement, which is subject to audit.

 After your application is reviewed and once you receive notification of eligibility from PNCB, you can make your appointment to sit for the exam.
 The "letter of eligibility" will indicate your 90-day testing period which is assigned as each candidate's eligibility record is established with Prometric.
 Specific instructions will be provided detailing the process of scheduling a testing time within the 90-day eligibility period.

-Once the PNCB receives your application, notification of eligibility will be emailed and mailed to you.
+Once the PNCB receives your application, notification of eligibility will be emailed to you.
 Determination of eligibility will be completed within a timely manner following receipt of all required materials.

 Taking the Exam